chinmoy12c/autopsy/DOCUMENTATION.md

 Every hour, Autopsy runs a clean-up script that deletes any core dump with a last-accessed date older than 4 days.
 This expiration limit can be adjusted by modifying the `DELETE_MIN` variable.

-## Thread-monitoring script
+## Thread monitoring

-Every 15 minutes, Autopsy prints the number and names of threads that are currently running to monitor a potential source of memory leaks.
+Autopsy prints the number and names of threads that are currently running to monitor a potential source of memory leaks.
 These threads can be split into two types: Autopsy threads (launched from `autopsy.py`) and Gunicorn threads.
 The upper limit on the number of Gunicorn threads is specified by the argument to the `--threads` flag for `gu` and can be found in `launch.sh`.
-All Autopsy threads should be named, and three threads should be running at all times: `MainThread`, `clean-thread`, and `enum-thread`.
+All Autopsy threads should be named, and two threads should be running at all times: `MainThread` and `clean-thread`.
 Threads named `enqueue-thread-#` and `worker-thread-#` (where `#` is the user's `count`) will appear when a user has a GDB session running; they should disappear after 10 minutes of inactivity.

 ## Functions in `autopsy.py`